LittleLittleCloud/StepWise/README.md

 await host.StartAsync();
 ```

-Then, use `StepWiseClient` to interact with the StepWise server:
+Then, use `StepWiseClient` to add workflows to StepWise UI:

 ```csharp
 var stepWiseClient = host.Services.GetRequiredService<StepWiseClient>();